tneto/Fishy-Auto/README.md

 I created a folder for sample volume calculator (its called "vol-calc") Here I placed the Volume calculator samples.
 There is a simple sample GUI version and the complete text version.
-There are also a number of reference web links, the best one for the formulas etc is https://www.omnicalculator.com/other/aquarium-volume
+There are also a number of reference web links, the best one for the formulas etc is https://www.omnicalculator.com/other/aquarium-volume and this link, https://www.inchcalculator.com/aquarium-tank-volume-calculator/  scroll down the page and follow the link "Find even more volume formulas on our volume calculator." for more formulas.